 - Loss of future earning capacity if you cannot return to your pre-accident job because of permanent disabilities

-- Damage to your car, or the value of the car if it was totaled in the crash
+- Damage to your car or the value of the vehicle if it was totaled in the crash

 - Physical pain and suffering